vprusso/vprusso.github.io/content/posts/antidist_conjecture.md

 \end{equation}
 $$

-In this SDP, we are optimziing over a set of \(n\) valid quantum measurements (this is what our constraints impose).
+In this SDP, we are optimizing over a set of \(n\) valid quantum measurements (this is what our constraints impose).
 If the objective function yields a value of zero, this indicates that the set of states are indeed antidistinguishable.
 We can numerically implement the primal problem using `cvxpy` for a given set of vectors specified as `numpy` arrays.